david-martin/elasticappproxy/README.md

 ```

 With this extra data you can visualize the distribution of OS versions across unique clients with a pie chart.
-The below chart shows 2 users with Android 5.0 (ccc, ddd & eee), 2 with 4.4 (aaa & bbb) 1 with 5.1 (actual device)
+The below chart shows 3 users with Android 5.0 (ccc, ddd & eee), 2 with 4.4 (aaa & bbb) 1 with 5.1 (actual device).
+The data is counted uniquely by the `clientid` field and aggregated by the `xuseragent` field.
+This prevents duplicate app init calls from a singled device from influencing the figures i.e. only counted once

 ![Kibana Pie Chart](/kibana_pie_chart.png)